agersant/crystal/docs/api/ui/index.md

 ### Adding Custom Elements

 Most of the time, you will be building HUD widgets and menus by combining existing element types.
 However, it is possible your game needs to draw or layout content in a way that is not achievable with built-in element types.
-In this situation, you can implement you own element types by inheriting from [UIElement](ui_element), [Wrapper](wrapper), or [Container](container).
+In this situation, you can implement your own element types by inheriting from [UIElement](ui_element), [Wrapper](wrapper), or [Container](container).

 If you do, make sure to consult the [advanced UI Element methods](/crystal/api/ui/ui_element.html#implementing-custom-elements) you are likely to need in the process.